osgav/osgav-blog/content/post/hugo-to-aws-to-https.md

 #### www.osgav.run

-This is currently broken - `https://www.osgav.run` - I need to fix it so this redirects to: `https://osgav.run`
+<s>This is currently broken - `https://www.osgav.run` - I need to fix it so this redirects to: `https://osgav.run`</s>

-It may involve something along the lines of setting up a `www.osgav.run` S3 bucket with a redirect on it - we shall see, I will update the post when I've configured it.
+<s>It may involve something along the lines of setting up a `www.osgav.run` S3 bucket with a redirect on it - we shall see, I will update the post when I've configured it.</s>

+If you take the time to type `www.osgav.run` or even `https://www.osgav.run` into your browser address bar you will now get redirected to the apex domain, dropping the `www` portion.

+This was fairly straightforward to set up, along the lines of what I was thinking.

+Firstly to enable for just HTTP was only 3 steps - create new `www.osgav.run` S3 bucket, configure for static web hosting and set option to redirect to `osgav.run` S3 bucket, and then create a Route53 entry to point `www.osgav.run` at the S3 bucket with that name.

+But that didn't redirect you if you entered `https://www.osgav.run`.
+To fix that I needed to create a new CloudFront distribution, configured very similarly to the original one but with the origin set to the new `www` S3 bucket.
+I applied my wildcard SSL certificate `*.osgav.run` to this distribution to provide SSL - also there is a particular thing to note when adding the S3 origin here: you need to use the endpoint for the S3 website rather than the plain S3 reference that appears in the autosuggest dropdown when entering the origin.
+You can get that URL from the bucket properties in the S3 area of the console.

+After a deployment of the CloudFront distribution, now both `www.osgav.run` and `https://www.osgav.run` redirect to the apex domain - wahey!

 #### References